victoriakimm/victoriakimm.github.io/aboutme.md

 ### My Story

 My name is Victoria Kim and I am currently a first year at Williams College.
-Born and raised just outside of Philadelphia, I grew up playing many sports.
-Ultimately, I stuck with golf and continued to play golf throughout middle and high school.
-The game of golf taught be many skills such as working well under pressure and learning a self-determined, individualistic mindset.
-I was able to find success as a junior golfer and won many tournamnets and was ranked nationally.
-I also had the honor of being the 2020 PA State Champion.
-Playing golf helped me get recruited to play at Williams College.
-During my freshman fall season my team won 3/6 of our events in addition to an individual win of my own.
-Now I hope to pursue major in Mathematics and Economics to eventually become a part of the financial services industry.
+Born and raised just outside of Philadelphia, I came to Williams to participate on the Williams Women's Golf Team.
+Our Fall season has been really eventful, and I am really excited to start our spring season on February 14th!

+I decided to enroll in CSCI 103 in order to get a taste of what computer science is like.
+I have never taken a computer science class before, and have always been curious.
+I think this class is the perfect way to get a taste of CS without the high pressure of having to perform.
+The class has been super fun so far, and I am excited to learn more!